 A great way to get started with something new is to buy, or borrow from the library, a knit, or crochet stitch dictionary.

 If you prefer to find ideas online, search for new techniques on Pinterest, Google, or YouTube.
 Thanks to the internet we now have access to a much wider community of knitters and crocheters and they are more than happy to teach what they know!

 Start with a new stitch or technique similar to one you already know.
 Make a simple square and see if you like it.
 If it’s a new stitch, carry on to make a long rectangle and you have a new scarf!

 5. Learn to adjust patterns to suit you

 Don’t like three quarter sleeves on your sweaters?
-Then learn how to make them longer!
+Then learn how to make them longer or shorter!
 There are many great books on sizing and basic patterns that will show you quite quickly how to adapt anything.

 The key things to remember are shaping and yarn requirements; for example lengthening a sweater that currently finishes on your top hip, will require not only more yarn, but accounting in shaping for a new hem position at your lower hip.